isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1221.md

 ---
-title: BIMAGE - Autodesk AEC Collection - 3 Year AEC (3 Days training)
+title: Equip Wholesale Solutions Version 3 - Package (Basic)
 permalink: /productivity-solutions-grant/solutionrepo/solution1221
 ---

 ### Description

-Autodesk's AEC collection equips the Industry to design & construct high quality, data-rich & sustainable solutions for the building industry.
-It is an extensive & flexible software solution that encompasses all the building & infrastructure typologies development.
+EQuip Wholesale Solutions is a one-stop solution for small to medium wholesale enterprises.
+The solution streamlines business processes such as sales and order management, procurement, inventory management and customer relations management.
+With the advancement of technology, Edgeworks Solutions is able to now use the big data and provide businesses with insights through the use of analytics to optimise resources.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_BIMAGE_Annex_3_CR_wef_30_Dec_2020_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Edgeworks_Annex_3_CR_wef_5_Oct_2020_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria